 One of the apps we ask employees to use before purchasing any medication and preferably before leaving the doctor’s office, is Clever Rx.
 This app provides a list of local pharmacies where specific medications can be purchased, and the cash cost of the medication.

 Follow the instructions below to save!

-Step 1: Click HERE or the images below from your phone to download the FREE Clever RX app or go to your app store and download the “Clever RX” App.
+Step 1: Click HERE to download the FREE Clever RX app or go to your app store and download the “Clever RX” App.
 Make sure you enter 7056 in Group ID and 1000 in Member ID.
 This will unlock exclusive savings for you and your family!